programminghistorian/ph-submissions/en/drafts/originals/communicating-diversity-in-3D-and-VR.md

 this will serve your site, normally to port 3000, but check the message to see what local address is being used.
 Open a web browser and go to that address (ie http://localhost:3000) and if all is working you will see a black page with 'three.js The Jars of Papua'.

-{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-01.png" alt="Visual description of figure image" caption="Figure 1.
-Caption text to display" %}
+{% include figure.html filename="en-or-communicating-diversity-in-3D-and-VR-01.png" alt="Black page with small title (three.js The Jars of Papua), top centre." caption="Figure 1.
+Webpage with black background and small title." %}

 To stop the server use Ctrl + C in the terminal.
 You can restart with 'npx serve', or use the keyboard up arrow to find previous terminal commands.
 You may need to reload the page in the browser to apply any code changes.